oryanleite/site-apple/README.md

 This project is a clone of Apple Website Homepage following the Figma shared in [Figma Community by David Somper](https://www.youtube.com/watch?v=yYgkh7n5Ubg).

-I created this project with the specific goal of helping beginners grasp the fundamentals of web development.
 The website was created with the help of a step-by-step YouTube video.
 You can watch the [tutorial here](https://www.youtube.com/watch?v=yYgkh7n5Ubg).
 ## Stack

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)